Is Safety for the Other Guy?

 In every case, the workers took on the attitude that safety was for the other guy.
 Safety didn’t apply to them, just like the seatbelt didn’t apply to me.

 My accident changed my life.
 As I began my rehab, I realized that I was the other guy.
 It wasn’t about “me and them,” but us.
 In that hospital setting, supported and surrounded by incredible healthcare providers, I worked hard to get function, to feel better and to pardon myself.
 I vowed to help others and as a result, I arrived at my philosophy of vision, mindset and grit.

 I understood that many of us live in a time where procrastination is easy.
 In fact, procrastination has gotten worse and not better.
 After all, why pay attention to a safety video when there are emails that demand response?
 Why worry about a training podcast when there are texts to send, videogames to play, social media posts to answer?

 Vision, Mindset and Grit, requires each of us on the job, whatever we do on the job to realize that nothing is more important than safety.
 The “Other Guy” is you; the guy in the mirror.

 We must all develop the Vision of making our workplace and each other safe; we must have the Mindset of making safety our most important mission and to have the daily Grit to keep safety top-most in our minds.

 If we are not committed to safety, we will pay the price.
 Like an unpaid credit card bill, it will come back to haunt us.
 Safety may not be “fun,” but it will cost us if we ignore it.

-To hire Scott Burrows, Motivational Safety Speaker for your next in-person or virtual event, contact him today through this website or his office at: (520) 548-1169
+For more information on booking Scott Burrows, Safety Keynote Speaker for your next event, contact him through this website or his office at: (520) 548-1169